Age spots, also called lipofuscin or liver spots don’t have to come with aging.

 2) Get excess iron out of the diet.

 Multivitamins, other supplements and most processed foods are fortified with iron (especially grain products).
 Instead, rely on food sourced iron.
-If your iron stores are already high, you can drink coffee with meals to help minimize uptake of iron in the small intestines.
+If your iron stores are already high, read up on iron overload.
+You can also drink coffee with meals to help minimize uptake of iron in the small intestines.

 3) Balance your hormones.